aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_6.rst

 Ex.
 1: Detecting stalled data
 -----------------------------

 In the example above, the application waits with the default ``SDNSubscriber`` timeout for packets to arrive.
 In some cases, it may be desirable to detect if the data stream has stalled (e.g. due to a network issue or because the sender application has stopped).

 .. warning::

     A DataSource failure propagates to the interfacing GAM and from there to the ``GAMScheduler``.

-    This means that all the subsequent GAMs in the execution list **will not be executed**.
+    This means that all subsequent GAMs in the execution list **will not be executed**.

     Consequently, if a GAM needs to gracefully handle a failure, it must be executed before the GAM that will fail (which means that it will use data from the previous cycle).

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-29-Subscriber.cfg`` and a ``MathExpressionGAM`` to detect stalled data based on the ``TopicCounter`` signal and name it ``SDNStalled``.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-29-Subscriber.cfg`` and add a ``MathExpressionGAM`` to detect stalled data based on the ``TopicCounter`` signal and name it ``SDNStalled``.
-3. Add the  ``SDNStalled`` signal to the ``GAMWriterStats`` GAM and to the ``SDNPublisherStats`` DataSource.
+2. Add the ``SDNStalled`` signal to the ``GAMWriterStats`` GAM and to the ``SDNPublisherStats`` DataSource.
-4. Add the new ``MathExpressionGAM`` to the execution list, before the ``GAMSDNSubscriber`` and move the ``GAMWriterStats`` to also before the ``GAMSDNSubscriber``.
+3. Add the new ``MathExpressionGAM`` to the execution list before the ``GAMSDNSubscriber`` and move the ``GAMWriterStats`` also before the ``GAMSDNSubscriber``.
-5. Run ``make -C ../Configurations/MassSpring/ -f Makefile.cfg`` to generate the configuration file with the correct topic names.
+4. Run ``make -C ../Configurations/MassSpring/ -f Makefile.cfg`` to generate the configuration file with the correct topic names.

 .. code-block:: bash